How to Make the Perfect cup of Tea

 Water

 A good cup of tea starts with good tasting water.
 If you don't like the taste of your drinking water you won't like the tea you make with it.
-It would pay you to invest in a filter or use bottled water.
+It will pay you to invest in a filter or use bottled water.

 Tea

 Next, buy a good quality tea, bagged or loose leaf.
-With so many on the market it can be difficult to choose, but don't be put off, if you try a tea you don't like try another.
+With so many on the market it can be difficult to choose, but don't be put off.
+If you try a tea you don't like, try another.
 Just like trying wine or beer it takes time to find one that you really enjoy.
 If you're confused about which tea to try take a look at our guide to tea types from around the world.

 If you choose to use loose leafed tea it's easiest to use a tea ball or other infuser which must be big enough to let the leaves expand during brewing (the time during which the tea releases its flavour into the water).
+At Desperate Tea Drinkers we encourage you to try as many different teas as possible to get a taste for what you enjoy.

 Heating the water and the pot